kixton/rock-paper-scissors-app/README.md

 rock-paper-scissors-app
 =======================

-application to play 'rock-paper-scissors' hand game
+Application to play 'rock-paper-scissors' hand game

 =======================

 The index ('/') allows you to:
-1) Sign Up and Log In (in progress)
+1) Sign Up/Log In
-2) View leader board (in progress)
+2) View leader board
-3) Create a new tournament (which in turn creates new users)
+3) Create a new tournament and create new users
 4) View existing tournaments
+5) Play a game

 The application allows you to make a move by selecting 'rock', 'paper', or 'scissors'.
 The application will determine the winner of a game after both players have made a move.
 The rules of the game are defined in the rock-paper-scissors Gem.